 Perhaps you have an internal drive which is Mac OS Extended (Journaled) for your Mac boot drive, but you want to add a partition so that a quarter of it is free for use as a scratch disk for movie-editing, or an Ubuntu installation?

-Let me know if you’re having trouble adding a partition to one of your drives, or if you want to see a guide on another topic of interest.
+Let me know if you’re having trouble adding a partition to one of your drives, need to delete one, or if you want to see a guide on another topic of interest.